open-organization/governance/ambassador-program-description.md

 * **Translating.** We explain community-specific vocabularies to general audiences seeking to understand the benefits of an open approach to management and leadership.

-* **Engaging.** We draw others into productive dialogues and exploratory activities that illuminate the benefits of open thinking applied to organizational contexts.
+* **Engaging.** We draw others into productive dialogues and exploratory activities that illuminate the benefits of applying open thinking to organizational contexts.

 ## Our Methods